Employment and Support Allowance (ESA) eligibility

 (c) Cannot learn anything beyond a moderately complex task, such as the steps involved in operating a washing machine - 6 Points

-Activity 12: Awareness of everyday hazards (such as boiling water or sharp objects)
+Activity 12: Do you have reduced awareness of everyday dangers (such as boiling water or sharp objects)?

 Descriptors: